srose99/frameworks_and_languages_module/docs/module_handbook.md

 ## Assessments
 * You will be working in own public GitHub forked repository of https://github.com/calaldees/frameworks_and_languages_module
 * At the datetime of the deadline a snapshot of your fork will automatically be taken from GitHub.
-* In addition, You need to formally submit a zip file with the contents of your repository to TurnitIn for a formal audit trail.
+* In addition, You need to formally submit a zip file with the contents of your repository to TurnitIn for a formal audit trail. (see individual assignment descriptions)

 ### Digital Artefact 60%
-Due: 14:00 Monday 11th December 2023, Turnitin and GitHub
+* Due: 14:00 Monday 11th December 2023, Turnitin and GitHub
-Return: 14:00 Monday 15th January 2024, Turnitin
+* Return: 14:00 Monday 15th January 2024, Turnitin

 ### Written Report 40%
-Due: 14:00 Monday 9th January 2023, Turnitin and GitHub
+* Due: 14:00 Monday 9th January 2023, Turnitin and GitHub
-Return: 14:00 Monday 29th January 2023, Turnitin
+* Return: 14:00 Monday 29th January 2023, Turnitin

 ### Assessment Overview